Low Voltage Layout Guide

 Junction box/Hubs are an easy, efficient way to insure that you have done your layout properly.
 They virtually guarantee perfect results, bright even lighting, prevents over/under volting.
 Additionally all your connections are in one place (so they are easy to trouble shoot/service).
 Lastly, with VoltPro exclusive above ground Junction Box, all your connections are above ground in a dry, weather tight junction box, not in the ground exposed to constant moisture and harsh electrical conditions like traditional connections or even competing company's that sell "hub systems".

 Realistically most installs call for a combination of layout methods, most fixtures junction box/hub/spider spliced/or whatever you want to call a group of fixtures connected at one location.
 Other fixtures will have the cable run T off to reach them with a couple daisy chained in line off the T. Some T will be connected with a regular direct burial splice because there are only 3 wires in a T. Another run may have 4 or 5 cables coming off the home run more like a flower, and thus have the home run hooked to a hub.
 No layout or property is the same, and you will have to use a variety of techniques.
-The end goal is to be a champ and get all you fixtures to output between 11.25-11.75 volts for perfection!
+The end goal is to design and install a system optimized for longevity and energy efficiency.

 Shop for Landscape Lighting Junction Boxes